 Christmas in Lisbon: Wonderland Lisboa

 Launched in recent years, this holiday festival has rapidly become a cherished tradition.
+Visiting Wonderland Lisboa is among the best things to do in Lisbon in December.

-The soundtrack plays both Christmas songs like “White Christmas” and “All I Want for Christmas is You;” and Christmas hymns such as “O Holy Night” and “Silent Night.”
+The soundtrack plays both Christmas songs like “White Christmas” and “All I Want for Christmas is You,” and Christmas hymns such as “O Holy Night” and “Silent Night.”

 Wonderland Lisboa Highlights

-Two spectacular sights command the scene at Wonderland Lisboa: Firstly, the giant Ferris wheel.
+Firstly, the giant Ferris wheel.
 Twenty-four enclosed cabins offer 360-degree panoramic views from 98 feet (30 m) high.

-Secondly, the giant Christmas tree (Ávore de Natal).
-This tree is one of Lisbon’s largest Christmas trees, standing approximately 62 feet (19 m) tall.
+Secondly, the giant Christmas tree (Ãvore de Natal).
+This immense tree is one of Lisbon’s largest Christmas trees, standing approximately 62 feet (19 m) tall.

 An electric train on wheels around the park is a nice way for everyone to get an overview of the fair’s abundant activities.